Alfred Puffer

 Puffer died suddenly of apoplexy at his 24th Street, Manhattan, New York residence, in 1875.
 He left his office at the Customs House on the afternoon of June 30 and returned to his home.
-Feeling a warm sensation he unwisely resolved to take a bath.
+He felt a warm sensation and resolved to take a bath.
 His wife summoned friends for assistance when he failed to respond to a knock on the bathroom door.
 They found him unconscious on the floor and a physician was quickly summoned.
 Puffer died the following morning at 9 a.m.
 He was survived by his wife and two children.
 His son Fred Puffer became a champion hurdler in the 1890s.